A scalable and robust vertex-star relaxation for high-order FEM: Application to linear elasticity problems

 where $A^K$ is the cell matrix discretizing the volume integral in $K$, $R_K$ is the Boolean restriction onto the DOFs of $K$, $A^e$ is the facet matrix discretizing the surface integral on $e$, and $R_e$ is Boolean restriction onto the DOFs of the cells sharing facet $e$.

-As an example, we consider again the scalar Poisson equation.
+To illustrate the extension of our approach to the SIPG discretization, we consider again the scalar Poisson equation.
 The discrete problem is to find $u_h \in V_h = \mathrm{DQ}_p(\Omega) \subset L^2(\Omega)$.
 On Cartesian cells, both $A^K$ and $A^e$ have a tensor product structure of the form \eqref{eq:kron}, with matrices of operators on the interval that can be sparsified by the FDM.
-To illustrate this, suppose that, for $e\in \Gamma_I$, $R_e$ reorders the DOFs such that the cells $K^-$ and $K^+$ share $e$ along the $d$-th reference coordinate axis, while leaving the first $d-1$ directions consistently oriented on both cells.
+To illustrate this, suppose that, for $e\in \Gamma_I$, $R_e$ reorders the DOFs such that the cells $K^-$ and $K^+$ share $e$ along the $d$-th reference coordinate axis, while leaving the other axes consistently oriented on both cells.
 The facet matrices are

 where the interval facet matrix $E^e$ is defined in terms of the coefficients $\mu^K_j$ appearing in \eqref{eq:kron}, the 1D shape functions $\{\hat{\phi}_j\}$, and their normal derivatives $\frac{\partial}{\partial n} \hat{\phi}_j$ on $\partial \hat{\mathcal{I}}$ (the usual derivative with a sign).
 When $e\in\Gamma_D$, $E^e \in \reals^{(p+1)\times (p+1)}$ is given by